-- (a) funds of \$100,000 (2015: \$100,000) that have been donated to the Company with a request that the principal be invested in perpetuity. - (b) funds from the Reserves Incentive Funding Scheme.
+- (a) funds of \$1,125,901 (2016: \$100,000) that have been: (i) donated to the Company with a request that the principal be invested in perpetuity; (ii) received into the endowment fund to be invested in perpetuity as per Company policy. - (b) funds from the Reserves Incentive Funding Scheme.
 These funds were set aside in accordance with the Reserves Incentive Funding Scheme Agreement between the Company, Australia Council and the State of Western Australia.
 The funds received under the Reserves Incentive Funding Scheme Agreement, together with the Company's contribution, are held in escrow for a period of 15 years ending 9 January 2022 and are subject to the terms of the Reserves Incentive Scheme Funding Agreement.
-Included in other current financial assets is an amount of \$2,003,432 (2015 : \$2,003,432) which may only be utilised for the purposes allowable pursuant to the Reserves Incentive Scheme Funding Agreement.
+Included in other current financial assets is an amount of \$2,003,432 (2016 : \$2,003,432) which may only be utilised for the purposes allowable pursuant to the Reserves Incentive Scheme Funding Agreement.